February 1st, 2018

 For my little sister.

 The waves of sadness that crash over me so suddenly I don’t know what’s hit me.
 I look at my life…my children, my husband, all that I have and wish that Lizzy could have experienced even a piece of that.
 It’s all she wanted, love and acceptance, a family of her own.
 I pray for my little sister every night.
 I pray that she is no longer hurting and like my brother Nick said, ” is running free, shedding the shackles of this world, boundless in her joy and wonder.”

 My little sister was a beautiful human being, kind and sweet.
 The world was a better place with her in it and now it is left to us to pick up the pieces.

-Mental illness effects all of us either directly or indirectly, please recognize those that need your help, reserve judgement and make a difference.
+Mental illness affects all of us either directly or indirectly, please recognize those that need your help, reserve judgement and make a difference.